isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <p>TradeTrust is free for all to use, and anyone can implement it using the
 set of pre-built software components.</p>
 <p></p>
+<p>Other costs may include outsource fee for the integration of TradeTrust
+into your IT system and/or subscription service from TradeTrust ready partner</p>
+<p></p>
-<p>Depending on your role in the supply chain, transaction costs such as
+<p>And depending on your role in the supply chain, transaction costs such
-blockchain gas fees may apply.
+as blockchain gas fees may apply.
 Below are the estimated fees (USD) computed as at 2 Feb 2023 for a typical series of transactions from the issuance to surrender of electronic bill of lading:</p>
 <ul data-tight="true" class="tight">